wkim300/data_structures-and-algorithms/README.md

 # Overview

-This is my repo for implementing various data structures in Python
+This is my repo for implementing various data structures and algorithms in Python